guardian/archivehunter/README.md

 With it running, you should be able to start up the app in Intellij (serving to port 9000) and access it in a browser at https://{your-local-domain-name}.

-**Troubleshooting option 2**
+Remember that Intellij or sbt will compile everything _after first access_, so you may have to wait a while until you see something in the browser.
+Check the compilation console to be sure that the message got through

+**Troubleshooting**

-If you get "502 Server not available" when trying to access https://{your-local-domain-name}, it means that nginx is not getting a response from port 9000 on the local host.
+If you get "**502 Server not available**" when trying to access https://{your-local-domain-name}, it means that nginx is not getting a response from port 9000 on the local host.
 Check that the app is running, and that is is correctly binding to the port.

-If you get "504 Server timeout" then the host IP address is likely incorrect.
+If you get "**504 Server timeout**" then the host IP address is likely incorrect.
 Re-do the instructions at the top of this section to find out the correct IP address

 ### 5. Copy in data (optional)